The Single Life

 If I were to meet the right woman tomorrow I might be married six months from now.
 On the other hand, if I don't meet her for seven more years, c'est la vie!
 Am I being irresponsible with my life, coming and going with the wind?
 Maybe.
-But no more irresponsible than the person who marries too young or simply because getting married feels like the next logical step in their life.
-And besides, 40 is the new 30; you've heard the news, I'm sure.
+But no more irresponsible than the person who marries too young, or simply because getting married feels like the next logical step in his or her life.
+Besides, 40 is the new 30; you've heard the news, I'm sure.
 Youth may be wasted on the young, but youth actually lasts a lot longer than most people think.
-Now I have not only the resources but also the freedom to travel, go back to school, stay up reading until 3 a.m., go to the movies in the middle of the day, or eat Thai food 11 days in a row -- all things that were impossible or difficult when I was 25 with one week's vacation and barely enough money to afford imporrted beer.
+Now I have not only the resources but also the freedom to travel, go back to school, stay up reading until 3 a.m., go to the movies in the middle of the day or eat Thai food 11 days in a row—all things that were impossible or difficult when I was 25 with one week's vacation and barely enough money to afford imported beer.

 When I was in grammar school one of my teachers told my parents that it took me longer to grasp a concept, but once I got it I remembered it better than anyone else in class.
 It has always taken me a while to get my mind around things.
 And I have been a bit of a slow starter all of my life.
 Hell, I didn't even start writing this story until 10 o'clock last night.
 (That is a lie.)
 But through all of the slow starts I have learned to listen more carefully to my internal dialogue, and wouldn't the world be a nicer place if everyone knew themselves a little better before getting married?
-I won't bore you with divorce statistics -- they were even too boring for me to look up -- but come on, who, off the top of their head couldn't name 20 people they knoow who have been divorced?
+I won't bore you with divorce statistics—they were even too boring for me to look up—but come on, who, off the top of their head couldn't name 20 people they know who have been divorced?

 Okay, almost anything is possible.